One Man Two Guvnors - Postponed Until Further Notice

 Veteran actor, director, and board officer Keith Zagorski will take over the direction of this show in the departure of our friend and fellow director, Lora Oxenreiter, who stepped down for health reasons.
 Keith last sat in the director’s chair for the masterful mystery, Something to Hide, which inaugurated our 2018 season.
 Since then he has taken the stage in two specials, The Drawer Boy and Red Herring.
 Accolades are extended to the Guvnors cast, which largely has remained intact.
 In the titular role is Joshua Antoon, the Bobcat Players’ president, most recently seen as Mitch in A Streetcar Named Desire.
 Joining him are Bobcat Player veterans Jere Antonetti; Valerie Boyce (Something to Hide); Jason Fernandez (Something to Hide); Johanna Lord (A Very Oblonski Valentine); Kevin McGuire (Too Many Cooks); and Michael Prest (Something to Hide).
 Along for the rollicking ride are newcomers Tiffany Belcufine, Xander Boots, Ken Frankenbery and Eric McAnallen.
 Also joining the company is musical consultant Erin Bock, who worked with the Bobcat Players in their New Works production of The Setup.

-The Gentleman Clothier - Postponed to the 2021 Season
+The Gentleman Clothier - Postponed Until Further Notice

 By Norm Foster